 - (i) develop a STEAM programme of education that is delivered through the provision of pop-up makerspaces in an after-school club for children and young people from the community local to Broomhall Community Centre in Sheffield;

 - explore the affordances and constraints of running pop-up makerspaces in a community centre;

 - develop materials and resources that provide guidance for community groups on planning, resourcing and running makerspaces for marginalised children and young people.

-An after-school makerspace for children and young people from the Broomhall community in Sheffield is being offered on one day a week over the course of six months for children aged from 5-11.
-The programme will involve participants in coding, robotics, digital fabrication, digital media production, art and design and literacy/ storytelling, through an interdisciplinary, project-based approach.
+An after-school makerspace for children and young people from the Broomhall community in Sheffield was being offered on one day a week over the course of six months for children aged from 5-11.
+The programme involved participants in coding, robotics, digital fabrication, digital media production, art and design and literacy/ storytelling, through an interdisciplinary, project-based approach.

-Sheffield Robotics will be involved in the project, sharing with the children some of the exciting work they are undertaking on social robots.
+Sheffield Robotics was involved in the project, sharing with the children some of the exciting work they are undertaking on social robots.